aws/amazon-genomics-cli/site/content/en/docs/Getting started/helloworld.md

 weight: 40
 ---

-When you install AGC it will create a folder named `agc`.
+When you install Amazon Genomics CLI it will create a folder named `agc`.
 Inside there is an `examples/demo-project` folder containing an `agc-project.yaml` with some demo projects including a simple "hello world" workflow.

 ## Running Hello World

-1. Ensure you have met the [prerequisites]( {{< relref "prerequisites" >}} ) and [installed]( {{< relref "installation" >}} ) AGC
+1. Ensure you have met the [prerequisites]( {{< relref "prerequisites" >}} ) and [installed]( {{< relref "installation" >}} ) Amazon Genomics CLI
 2. Ensure you have followed the [activation]( {{< relref "setup" >}} ) steps
 3. `cd ~/agc/examples/demo-project`
 4. `agc context deploy myContext`, this step takes approximately 5 minutes to deploy the infrastructure
 5. `agc workflow run hello --context myContext`, take note of the returned workflow instance ID.
 6. Check on the status of the workflow `agc workflow status <workflow-instance-id>`.
 Initially you will see status like `SUBMITTED` but after the elastic compute resources have been spun up and the workflow runs you should see something like the following: `WORKFLOWINSTANCE    ctx1    9ff7600a-6d6e-4bda-9ab6-c615f5d90734    COMPLETE    2021-09-01T20:17:49Z`

 Congratulations!
-You have just run your first workflow in the cloud using AGC!
+You have just run your first workflow in the cloud using Amazon Genomics CLI!
 At this point you can run additional workflows, including submitting several instances of the "hello world" workflow.
 The elastic compute resources will expand and contract as necessary to accommodate the backlog of submitted workflows.

 ## Reviewing the Results